 - How to find a midwife,

-- Where to do your blood tests and scans,
+- where do your blood tests and scans,

-- How to get everything ready to deliver your precious baby safely into this world.
+- and how to get everything ready to deliver your precious baby safely into this world.

 When I discovered I was pregnant after our first year of living in Mallorca I was, I suppose, quite a normal mix of excitement and anxiety.
 However, I also felt completely overwhelmed by the fact that we were in a ‘foreign’ country and so felt like I had even less of an idea of what to expect than if I was in my home country.